mitkox/AzureTerraformWorkshop/challenges/07-remotebackend/README.md

 ### Configure the Storage Account as Terraform Backend

-Update your configuration with the info:
+Update your configuration `main.tf` with the info:

 ```hcl
 terraform {